lofar-astron/DP3/docs/doxygen/design.md

 DP3 runs a pipeline in clearly defined stages, to make spotting errors as easy as possible.
-* **Initialise** This connects all the processing steps together.
-This step is data independent.
+* **Initialise** This connects all the processing steps together in a linked list data structure.
+This stage is data independent.
 * **Get fields to read** At this stage the fields required by each step (data, flags, weights, uvw, full resolution flags) are combined, to get the information on what to read from the measurement set.
 * **Tune At** This stage reads metadata, such as the number of channels, and adjusts the steps accordingly.
 * **Process** This stage pipes the data through the steps, one buffer at a time.
 The steps define the buffer size.